squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 #### `resinator`'s behavior

 I'm still not quite sure what the best course of action is here.
-I've [written up the possibilities here](https://squeek502.github.io/resinator/windows/resources/font.html#so-really-what-should-go-in-the-fontdir), and for now I've gone with what I'm calling the "semi-compatibility while avoiding the sharp edges" approach:
+I've [written up what I see as the possibilities here](https://squeek502.github.io/resinator/windows/resources/font.html#so-really-what-should-go-in-the-fontdir), and for now I've gone with what I'm calling the "semi-compatibility while avoiding the sharp edges" approach:

 > Do something similar enough to the Win32 compiler in the common case, but avoid emulating the buggy behavior where it makes sense.
 That would look like a `FONTDIRENTRY` with the following format:
 >